 In 5G system, millions of alarms are generated due to the more complex network with high density of network functions and end users.
 Huge amount of alarms brings difficulties in network operation and maintenance.
 Therefore, the alarms and deteriorated performance measurements of same root cause should be correlated and analysed to relieve the stress of manually alarm handling.

 This contribution is proposed to add alarm analysis capability of MDAS in [2].

 4 Detailed proposal

+It proposes to make the following changes to TS 28.104[1].